BackofenLab/IntaRNA/README.md

 [![up](doc/figures/icon-up.28.png) back to overview](#overview)

-### IntaRNAblock
+### IntaRNAhelix

-**IntaRNAblock** provides helix-based RNA-RNA interaction prediction described in [(Gelhausen et al., 2019)](http://www.bioinf.uni-freiburg.de/Subpages/publications.html?de#Gelhausen-helixLength-2019.abstract).
+**IntaRNAhelix** provides helix-based RNA-RNA interaction prediction described in [(Gelhausen et al., 2019)](http://www.bioinf.uni-freiburg.de/Subpages/publications.html?de#Gelhausen-helixLength-2019.abstract).
 It therefore enables per default

 - the [helix-based single-site interaction model](#interactionModel-ssHelixBlockMfe)

-All other parameters are kept from the normal IntaRNA personality, such that IntaRNAblock predicts per default interactions heuristically based on optimal helix blocks, which is faster than the normal mode but applies more constraints.
+All other parameters are kept from the normal IntaRNA personality, such that IntaRNAhelix predicts per default interactions heuristically based on optimal helix blocks, which is faster than the normal mode but applies more constraints.
-Thus, you should use IntaRNAblock if you want to focus predictions on stable subinteractions (helices) and need to do it fast.
+Thus, you should use IntaRNAhelix if you want to focus predictions on stable subinteractions (helices) and need to do it fast.